Vyral/base-template/_posts/2019-05-06-whats-happening-in-the-phoenix-real-estate-market.md

 {% include youtube.html %}

-Although we may see a market correction in the next few years, it’s unlikely that it will happen in 2019.
-For the time being, our market remains extremely strong.
+<p style="text-align: center;"><em>Although we may see a market correction in the next few years, it’s unlikely that it will happen in 2019.
+For the time being, our market remains extremely strong.</em></p>

 Today’s topic is a good one.
 We’re going to discuss where our real estate market is at this very moment in Greater Phoenix.